Faculty Cohorts on Teaching

 - develop a short teaching case to be shared with other members of the cohort;

-- implement at least one significant change to a course taught during the cohort year; and
+- implement at least one significant revision to a course taught during the cohort year; and

 - submit a brief final report within one month of concluding the cohort, as well as participate in other assessments the CTE conducts of the cohort program.

 Applicants were asked to have their department chair send a very brief email to email@example.com indicating their support of the applicant’s participation in the cohort.
 Part-time faculty were asked to have their chair speak specifically to the ways the department will benefit from their participation.